TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 Apparently, this is a welcome note for new employees at the company.

-The most relevant detail in the output, is the company default password: `Cicada$M6Corpb*@Lp#nZp!8`.
+The most relevant detail in the output is the company default password: `Cicada$M6Corpb*@Lp#nZp!8`.

-With this information, we can try to enumerate users with CrackMapExec’s  `--rid-brute` flag and see if any of them are still using the default password.
+With this information, we can use CrackMapExec’s `--rid-brute` flag to enumerate users and check whether any of them are still using the default password.

 <br />